FCF Beasts

-The FCF Beasts are a professional Indoor Football team founded in 2020.
-They are a member of the Fan Controlled Football League and are currently owned by Marshawn Lynch, Miro, Todd Gurley, and Renee Montgomery.
+The FCF Beasts are a professional indoor football team based in Atlanta, founded in 2020.
+They are a member of the Fan Controlled Football League and are currently owned by Marshawn Lynch, Miroslav Barnyashev, Todd Gurley, and Renee Montgomery.

 History

 On December 2, 2020, The Beasts team name and logo were announced, along with three other teams (Glacier Boyz, Zappers, and Wild Aces).
 On January 14, 2021, all four team uniforms were revealed.

-2021 Season V1.0
+2021 season V1.0

-The Beasts won their first franchise game 48–44 against the Zappers and Former Heisman Winner Johnny Manziel on February 13, 2021.
+The Beasts won their first franchise game 48–44 against the Zappers and former Heisman Winner Johnny Manziel on February 13, 2021.

 On March 5, 2021, to load up for the Playoffs, The Beasts signed Robert Turbin, a former teammate of team owner Marshawn Lynch.

-The Beasts finished the regular season 3–1, securing the #1 seed in the playoffs, but ultimately ended up losing to the #4 seed Glacier Boyz 38–20 in the semi-finals, Finishing the 2021 Fan Controlled Football season 3–2.
+The Beasts finished the regular season 3–1, securing the #1 seed in the playoffs, but ultimately ended up losing to the #4 seed Glacier Boyz 38–20 in the semi-finals, finishing the 2021 Fan Controlled Football season 3–2.